brilliantorg/sherlock/README.md

 The Public Domain Works of Sherlock Holmes
 ==========================================

-This repository contains all the public domain works of Arthur Conan Doyle.
+This repository contains all the public domain stories that Arthur Conan Doyle wrote about the character Sherlock Holmes.

 The text in the directories novels/ and stories/ is originally sourced from Project Gutenberg, which is not affiliated with this repository in any way.